-Site ID 11: Vista del Lago Apartments, 21622 Margueri te Parkway Assessor's Parcel Number(s) 836-211-45 Lot Consolidation N.A.
-Single Parcel Original Zoning/Zoning Approved for RHNA RPD 30 / RPD 50 Size 33.73 Acres, 29.4 feasibility study. redeveloped to fu du/acre.)
-NOTE: only a p portion of the site e to be Maximum Density/ Realistic Density (of redeveloped portion) 50 du/acre / 32.5 du/acre NET Maximum Potential Unit Capacity/ NET Realistic Capacity 650 / 553 Property Owner/Developer Interest Yes.
+Site ID 11: Vista del Lago Apartments, 21622 Marguerit te Parkway Assessor's Parcel Number(s) 836-211-45 Lot Consolidation N.A.
+Single Parcel Original Zoning/Zoning Approved for RHNA RPD 30 / RPD 50 Size 33.73 Acres, 29.45 feasibility study. (redeveloped to fudu/acre.)
+NOTE: only a p portion of the site e to be Maximum Density/ Realistic Density (of redeveloped portion) 50 du/acre / 32.5 du/acre NET Maximum Potential Unit Capacity/NET Realistic Capacity 650 / 553 Property Owner/Developer Interest Yes.
 Property owner, Equity Residential, has contacted the City to request inclusion in the Housing Element and is supportive of the higher zoning density of 50 units/acre.
 According to the property owner, "Considering the age of the property, it is likely that a combination of upgrades and redevelopment of the property, as opposed to only the renovation of the existing units, would be the preferred alternative for the property."
-City and property owner assume redevelopment of 17 acres of the TCAC Site Amenity Score 20 (High score - g grocery stores, pu TCAC limits Site A ublic schools, n nedical facilities, • Site Identified in Previous Housing Element No. Rezoned prio Considered new s • Site Description and Factors Supporting Development Existing 608-unit apartment complex, built 1987.
-Whole site developed at approximately 21 units/acre, far below zoning potential.
-The current zoning of RPD 50 and redevelopment of part of the site would allow a pet increase of as many as 650 Potential Income Distribution of Net Units Extremely/Very Low 168 Low Moderate 99 Above Moderate 186 100 100 33 100
+City and property owner assume redevelopment of 17 acres of the TCAC Site Amenity Score 20 (High score - g grocery stores, pu TCAC limits Site A ıblic schools, n nedical facilities, Site Identified in Previous Housing Element No. Rezoned prior r to statutory o deadline of Octob · · · · · · · · · · · · · · · · · · · Site Description and Factors Supporting Development Tharf of the site would allow a net increase of as many as 650 Potential Income Distribution of Net Units Extremely/Very Low Low Moderate Above Moderate 168 100 99 186